SEO Optimization in The Age of Over-Optimisation

 • From urging content creators to “write for readers and not for search engines”

 Some might say that this approach flies somewhat in the face of the irrepressible human spirit of competition.
 However, it’s equally fair to say that it is often the laziest amongst us who can’t or won’t create unique and original content.
-There is general agreement that the best and most helpful content ought to appear first, rather than thin content, artificially promoted by an SEO specialist‘s smoke and mirrors or an AI app regurgitating ‘old’ stuff in a new guise.
+There is general agreement that the best and most helpful content ought to appear first, rather than plagiarised or thin content, artificially promoted by an SEO specialist‘s smoke and mirrors or an AI app regurgitating ‘old’ stuff in a new guise.
 I’m all for that – it’s fair and equitable

 SEO Optimization Became De-Optimisation